 Identifying possible candidates

-As shown in Figure 2 on the next page, potential candidates can be identified in several ways, including advertising publicly, nominations from interested groups or MPs, seeking suggestions from current chairs and board members, or from community and professional networks.
+As shown in Figure 2 below, potential candidates can be identified in several ways, including advertising publicly, nominations from interested groups or MPs, seeking suggestions from current chairs and board members, or from community and professional networks.
 Nominating agencies have direct links to their community and regional networks.
 To make the most of these networks, ask the nominating agencies to promote vacancies through their communication platforms and through any regional networks they may have in place.

 Ministers may want assurance that recommendations for appointment are based on the widest possible canvassing of high-quality candidates.
 Seeking candidates using as many of the opportunities as possible in Figure 2 will broaden the reach to potential candidates.